i22-digitalagentur/php-collection/README.md

 Whats new?
 ----------

+### 2.3.0 Exceptions and a new filter.

+Added exception classes.
+Added a new filter for simple filtering of arrays.

 ### 2.2.0 Enhanced collection.

 Added isEmpty() to Collection, so you can check if the collection is empty or